 We all know how crucial a good CTA is to any marketing campaign, so don’t let your website fall short!
 You should have some form of CTA on every page on your website – without one – how can you hope to convert your website visitors?
 Ensure they’re positioned in plain sight, and their layout is clear and simple, with a transparent purpose – what are they signing up for?
 Is it for a free demo, or to download a piece of content?

 Test some varying tactics for CTAs, as different B2B companies have seen success with certain options.
 For example, creating urgency with a time-sensitive offer saw some companies receive an increased lead volume of 46% for website conversion.
 CTAs offering a choice of content for download saw others gain 63% more leads.

 Find what works for your buyers and optimize it!

-Don’t forget– You should always be A/B testing any changes you make to your website; it’s the hub of your online identity- look after it!
+You should always be A/B testing any changes you make to your website; it’s the hub of your online identity- look after it!
 Changing the smallest detail can have huge effects, so see website optimization as an ongoing process, not a one-off project.
-Use softwares like Lead Forensics to gain insight into how your website changes alter online behavior, user journeys and conversions so your website can be the best!
+Use software like Lead Forensics to gain insight into how your website changes alter online behavior, user journeys, and conversions so your website can be the best!